-Everyday, 58 people in Australia are diagnosed with breast cancer, meaning Australian families are impacted – directly or indirectly, more by breast cancer than any other type of cancer.
+Every day, 58 people in Australia are diagnosed with breast cancer, meaning families are impacted—directly or indirectly—more than by any other type of cancer.

 Alcohol intake

-The risk of breast cancer increases with the number of drinks consumed and evidence suggested that approximately 6% of breast cancer cases each year are associated with alcohol.
+The risk of breast cancer increases with the amount of alcohol consumed.
+Research suggests that around 6% of breast cancer cases each year are associated with alcohol.

-By maintaining a healthy weight range, particularly post menopause, women can reduce their risk of developing breast cancer.
-According to Cancer Australia, it’s estimated that 8% of postmenopausal breast cancers each year in Australia are due to being overweight or obese.
+Maintaining a healthy weight, particularly after menopause, can reduce your risk.
+It’s estimated that around 8% of postmenopausal breast cancer cases in Australia are linked to being overweight or obese.

 Physical activity

-The more active you are, the greater the health benefits!
-Regardless of age, women who exercise have a decreased risk of breast cancer compared to those who don’t.
+The more active you are, the greater the health benefits.
+Women who exercise regularly have a lower risk of developing breast cancer compared to those who don’t.

 Smoking